kensproperties/kensproperties.github.io/properties/441second.md

 * Mature spruce trees privatize the landscaped back yard.
 * Back yard enclosed by a custom six-foot privacy fence.
 * Brand name, modern washer and gas dryer in basement.
+* Ceiling fans with light in all bedrooms, living room and parlor.
+These fans are Casablanca brand named, reversable with remote control.

 ### Smoke Free & Pet Free Environment